django-functest/django-functest/docs/common.rst

       Get the Django session as a dictionary.
 This is useful for creating assertions.

+   .. method:: new_browser_session():

+      Creates (and switches to) a new session that is separate from previous sessions.
+This can be used to simulate multiple devices/users accessing a site at the same time.

+      Returns a tuple (old_session_token, new_session_token).
+These values should be treated as opaque tokens that can be used with ``switch_browser_session``.

+      For Selenium tests, a new instance of the web driver is created, which results in a new browser instance with a separate profile being used.
+In this case, however, there are complications:

+      Django's ``LiveServerTestCase`` is currently single threaded.
+Some browsers keep (mutliple) connections open to a domain, and Chrome especially can lock up the test server when multiple sessions are open.

+      A fix for this is to add :class:`django_functest.MultiThreadedLiveServerMixin` to any test class
+      that needs this functionality, especially if run against Chrome.
+However, please note the issues documented for that mixin.

+   .. method:: switch_browser_session(session_token)

+      Switch to the browser session indicated by the supplied token.
+The token must be an object returned from a previous call to ``new_browser_session`` or ``switch_browser_session``.

+      Returns a tuple (old_session_token, new_session_token).

    .. method:: submit(css_selector, wait_for_reload=True, auto_follow=True, window_closes=False)

       Submits a form via the button specified in ``css_selector``.